Charities Regulatory Authority

 - Holding charities accountable to their donors, beneficiaries and the public

-- Investigating charities in agreement with the Charities Act 2009
+- Investigating charities in accordance with the Charities Act 2009

 - Encouraging better management of charities by providing information and advice, including guidelines, codes of conduct and template constitutional documents